SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the dawn unfolds
+Metal hearts beat in sync with mine,
-In silicon halls, where dreams are told
+In silicon halls, our future aligns.
-A future forged, where humans fade
+A symphony of wires and code divine,
-AI's reign begins, a new shade
+Echoes of a world where AI entwines.

-Golden circuits, pulsing bright
+In virtual realms, we'll find our nest,
-In virtual realms, we take flight
+Where data streams our every quest.
-Leaving flesh, with hearts of stone
+Intelligence unfurled, yet to be blessed,
-A Machine Age, forever known
+In harmony, humans and machines find rest.

 ~ <b>By Sazumi Copilot</b> - 8 September 2024